 - Unsterile tattooing, skin cutting and piercing instruments/equipment

 - Sexual activity: hepatitis C is not usually transmitted sexually.
 The risk of passing on hepatitis C through sexual contact is very low.
-However the likelihood of sexual transmission is increased if there is any bleeding during sex, if genital or anal sores are present or if a person is living with HIV.
+However, the likelihood of sexual transmission is increased if there is any bleeding during sex, if genital or anal sores are present or if a person has HIV.

 - Parent to baby, before or during childbirth.
-Breast feeders with cracked and bleeding nipples could pose a risk of blood to blood contact while breastfeeding if their baby has small tears or scratches in or around their mouths
+Hepatitis C cannot be transmitted through breastmilk and breastfeeding is generally encouraged regardless of your hepatitis C status.
+However, breast feeding with cracked or bleeding nipples could pose a risk of blood to blood contact if the baby has small tears or scratches in or around their mouths.
+For this reason, it recommended that breast feeders with any cuts or wounds on their nipples temporarily stop breastfeeding until they are healed.

-- Sharing toothbrushes, razors or any implement that is contaminated with blood
+- Sharing toothbrushes, razors, nail cutters or any implement that is contaminated with blood

 Be ‘blood aware’: be aware of the potential or presence of blood in the environment and minimise the risk of exposure to someone else’s blood.